MMRIZE/MMM-CalendarExt3/README.md

   line-height: calc(var(--eventheight))
 }
 ```
-Most common used values would be defined in `.CX3` selector as variables.
+Most commonly used values would be defined in `.CX3` selector as variables.

 `--fontsize`, `--maxeventlines`, `--eventheight` would be imported from configuration for your setup convenience.